 - 2:00 pm — 2:20 pm

 Internal team siloing causes customers pain.
-Michael Beahm and Holly Elizabeth Herbert will share how breaking down these silos and working together with a customer-centric approach is a win for both customers and the company.
-They'll explore how they optimized the relationship between community management and customer marketing, created an integrated customer experience, and measured ROI success at key points in the customer journey.
+Holly Elizabeth Herbert will share how breaking down these silos and working together with a customer-centric approach is a win for both customers and the company.
+She'll explore how to optimize the relationship between community management and customer marketing, create an integrated customer experience, and measure ROI success at key points in the customer journey.

 Holly Elizabeth Herbert’s passion is harmonizing outstanding customer experience with demonstrable community ROI.
 With over a decade of experience, this former chemist finds balance between the art as well as the science of community.
 Holly was a 2017 Community Manager of the Year nominee and appeared on CMX’s Top Community Managers Working in 2017 list.
 She and her dog, Humphrey, live in beautiful Charleston, SC.